vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

   * ``TenantPGRead``: (Column (Nullable PGInt8))

-..
-Note:: Here's more to think about
+.. topic:: Here's more to think about

   What if ``ownerId`` had the following types.
 What would it mean?
 What does having a ``(Maybe (Column x))`` during ``SELECT`` operations really mean?
 Does it mean anything in regular ``SELECT`` operations?
 What about ``LEFT JOIN`` operations?